mondaycom/vibe/README.md

 ## Release
 Perform the following steps to **release** a **new version**:
-* bump the version in `package.json`
+* Bump the version in `package.json`
-* merge into `origin/master`
+* Merge into `origin/master`
-* [release](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository) the new version in the [monday-ui-react-core
+* [Release](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository) the new version in the [monday-ui-react-core
 ](https://github.com/mondaycom/monday-ui-react-core)